-The Director of Student Success provides consultation and educational services to qualified students with disabilities in accordance with guidelines established by the Rehabilitation Act of 1973, Section 504, the Americans with Disabilities Act of 1990, and the ADA Amendment of 2008.
-In order to receive services, students must self-identify to the Director and Student Success Center staff and provide appropriate documentation.
+The Student Success Center provides consultation and educational services to qualified students with disabilities in accordance with guidelines established by the Rehabilitation Act of 1973, Section 504, the Americans with Disabilities Act of 1990, and the ADA Amendment of 2008.
+In order to receive services, students must self-identify to the Student Success Center staff and provide appropriate documentation.
 Accommodations are determined on an individual basis and include (but are not limited to) books in alternative format, extended testing time, note takers, alternative testing conditions, and assistive technology.

-Once students have self-identified and met with the Director of Student Success, they have access to services such as books in alternative formats, extended testing time, note takers, alternative testing conditions, and assistive technology.
-Students must take the responsibility for making appointments with the Director of Student Success in order to receive the accommodations to which they are entitled.
+Once students have self-identified and met with Student Success Center staff, they have access to services such as books in alternative formats, extended testing time, note takers, alternative testing conditions, and assistive technology.
+Students must take the responsibility for making appointments with Student Success Center staff in order to receive the accommodations to which they are entitled.
 Students who are part of the Achieve Program should work with the Director of Achieve to secure academic accommodations.